lifepillar/vim-outlaw/README.md

 There's not much else you need to know about me.
 But if you want to know all the details, see **:h outlaw.txt**.
 Ah, I require Vim 7.4.984 or later.

+## Tips from Nobody

+- Hyperlinks are underlined: put the cursor over a link and type `gx` to open it, usually in your browser (requires Vim's Netrw).

+- You may easily use me to build a wiki.
+Put each “wiki” page in a separate text file and keep the files in the same folder.
+Now, say you want to link `A.txt` from `B.txt`: just write `./A.txt` or even just `A.txt` somewhere inside `B.txt`: then, when put the cursor over `A.txt` and type `gf` you will jump to `A.txt`.

+- Never underestimate how much you can accomplish using only Vim core features.